 A normative approach

 While a standard economic approach bases rational reasoning on a fully-informed, unbiased agent, there are of course instances in which we misbehave, as Nobel-winning economist Richard Thaler would argue.
-This view of economics represents innocuous convention often unsatisfactory in describing human behaviour.
+This view of economics represents innocuous convention often unsatisfactory in describing human behavior.
 Through a normative lens it becomes evident why 35% of Canadians still don’t save enough for retirement and why there was an outstanding credit card debt of $94.2 billion in the fourth quarter of 2016.
 People clearly don’t always make the most rational choices.

 Similarly, in the “kids vs cookies” YouTube video here, you’ll find a researcher presenting kids with the option of eating a cookie now or, if determined enough to wait, receive two later.
 You see the anticipation and their mouths undoubtedly salivate at the delicious baked good on the table.
 Their internal struggle is evident, and the majority of them give into a temptation which supersedes the prospect of future satiation.
 Do we not as adults face the same battle on a daily basis?
 Certainly the glass pane separating you and the donut display is not nearly as obtrusive as the mental barrier between you and the treadmill.
 What’s amazing, and perhaps disappointing is that we will jump physical hurdles to do a bad thing, but be reluctant to perform the simple good.